RPesenko/OpsMgr-Scripts/SCOMMonitoringConfig/Readme.md

 **SCOMMonitoringConfig.ps1** *-AgentFQDN FQDN* *[-MS FQDN][-FolderPath Path]*

 [AgentFQDN] = Mandatory parameter.
 The FQDN of the agent to generate the configuration file for.
 [MS] = Optional parameter.
 Name of the Management Server to connect to.
-If not is specified, the script will connect to the local machine and attempt to load the OpsMgr Command Shell.
+If not specified, the script will connect to the local machine and attempt to load the OpsMgr Command Shell.
 [FolderPath] = Optional parameter.
 The folder to save the raw CSV output and formatted HTML files to.
 Default value is _C:\SCOMFiles\SCOMConfig_.

 **Note:** Either the FormatFile or AgentFQDN parameter will need to be passed to the script.